-Nielsen’s most recent study indicates that Americans aged 18-24 watched a weekly average of a little less than 22 hours of traditional TV during Q1 2014.
-That was a 95-minute drop-off from Q1 2013, which in turn had been down by 80 minutes from the year before.
-In fact, in the space of 3 years, Q1 TV viewing by 18-24-year-olds dropped by a little more than 4-and-a-half hours per week.
-That’s a substantial amount, equivalent to roughly 40 minutes per day.
+Nielsen’s most recent study indicates that Americans aged 18-24 watched a weekly average of 19 hours of traditional TV during Q2 2014.
+That was a substantial 2-and-a-half-hour drop-off from Q2 2013, which in turn had been down by an hour from the year before.
+In fact, in the space of 3 years, Q2 TV viewing by 18-24-year-olds dropped by more than 5 hours per week.
+That’s a considerable amount, equivalent to roughly 45 minutes per day.

 That’s because declines in traditional TV consumption are smaller for older age groups, although the losses are spreading.
-Traditional TV viewing among 25-34-year-olds declined again in Q1, also for the 9th consecutive quarter.
-But consumption was steady among 35-49-year-olds, arresting a multi-quarter decline, while increasing among those aged 50 and older.
+Traditional TV viewing among 25-34-year-olds declined again in Q2, also for the 10th consecutive quarter.
+Consumption was also down again among 35-49-year-olds, and viewing dipped among 50-64-year-olds for the first time since Q3 2013.
 (For more on TV’s reach and advertising influence on Baby Boomers, see MarketingCharts’ new Debrief, Advertising to Baby Boomers: The Why and How.)
 Once again, though, the 65+ population increased its TV viewing.

-The interactive chart below offers a visual presentation of the data contained in the data table above, showing how TV viewing is trending down (sloping to the left) for younger demos, while gradually increasing (sloping to the right) during the past year or so for the oldest groups.
+The interactive chart below offers a visual presentation of the data, showing how TV viewing is trending down (sloping to the left) for younger demos, while gradually increasing (sloping to the right) for the oldest group.

-Here’s what the data looks like as a horizontal line chart with no horizontal data limits applied: the consumption decline is somewhat less pronounced.
+Here’s what the data looks like as a horizontal line chart with no horizontal data limits applied: the consumption decline is a little less pronounced.

 The above figures are averaged among the entire population, meaning that they include those few Americans who don’t watch TV (more prevalent among youth).
-But the drop-off among 18-24-year-olds is consistent even when looking just at persons in TV households (TV viewers): these viewers watched about 5 minutes less TV per day during Q1 2014 than during Q1 2013 (111 hours and 15 minutes versus 113 hours and 59 minutes).
-Between Q1 2011 and Q1 2014, traditional TV consumption by 18-24-year-old viewers dropped by a little more than 14%, with the vast majority of that decline coming within the last year.
+But the drop-off among 18-24-year-olds is broadly consistent even when looking just at persons in TV households (TV viewers): these viewers watched about 18 minutes less TV per day during Q2 2014 than during Q2 2013 (96 hours and 53 minutes versus 105 hours and 58 minutes).
+Between Q2 2011 and Q2 2014, traditional TV consumption by 18-24-year-old viewers dropped by a little more than 14%, with the vast majority of that decline coming within the last year.